-Whilst stable specifications are important, it is also important for communities to explore interesting, emerging specifications that are likely to be important for Grid application design - even though it would be best to avoid using them in "production" applications until they stabilise.
-We are therefore adopting a twin-track approach to using WS specifications in the UK e-Science programme.
-In the 'production' track, only stable or low-risk versions of infrastructure will be adopted - generally specifications that have completed or have entered a standards process.
+Whilst stable specifications are important, it is also important for communities to explore interesting, emerging Web Service specifications that are likely to be important for Grid application design-even though it would be best to avoid using them in 'production' applications until they are stabilized.
+We are therefore adopting a twin-track approach to using Web Services specifications in the U.K. e-Science Programme.
+In the 'production' track, only stable or low-risk versions of the middleware infrastructure will be adopted, generally using specifications that have completed or have entered a standards process.
 However, in an 'experimental' track, new solutions together with proof-of-concept implementations are being investigated in research projects.
-These research projects can more easily absorb the risks associated with adopting specifications that may be volatile, that are not well supported by tooling, and that may not become standardised or widely accepted by the WS/Grid community.
+These research projects can more easily absorb the risks associated with adopting 'high-velocity' specifications that are not well supported by tooling and that may not become standardized or widely accepted by the WS/Grid community.
 Such experimentation will be vital in determining the value of a specification before it is adopted in production deployments.
-Experiences will be fed back into any standardisation efforts that are underway in order to steer the evolution of the specification.
+Experiences will be fed back into any standardization efforts that are under way in order to steer the evolution of the specification.
+One issue that is very important for e-Science applications is performance.
+End-users will only adopt solutions that offer acceptable performance, for example, in the transfer of large volumes of data.
+We anticipate that Grids built from Web Services will show performance problems, at least initially, and that experimentation and development of alternative, more efficient implementations of some of these Web Services will be necessary.

 This paper has described an approach to building Grid applications that attempts to promote interoperability, stability and productivity, despite the fact that Web Services are a young technology with few standards.
-At its heart is the identification of a core set of stable or low-risk WS specifications that we call WS-I+.
-This is intended as the start of an evolving process in which the state of emerging specifications will be regularly monitored so that they can be recommended when they meet the required criteria of stability, wide industry acceptance, available implementations and tooling.
-Similarly, over time, the set of services will widen as the community identifies and delivers further generally useful services for building Grid applications.
+At the heart of our strategy is the identification of a core set of stable or low-risk Web Services specifications that we call WS-I+.
+This e-Science White Paper is intended as the start of an evolving process during which the state of emerging specifications will be regularly monitored.
+Additional specifications will be recommended when they meet the required criteria of stability, wide industry acceptance, available implementations and tooling.
+Similarly, over time, we anticipate that the set of services supported by the OMII will broaden as the community identifies and delivers further generally useful services for building Grid applications.

-We believe that the approach proposed in this paper will ensure that the UK investment in Grid middleware is protected and that the OMII software distributions can follow an evolutionary path in adopting emerging Web Service and Grid standards.
+We believe that the approach proposed in this paper will ensure that the U.K. investment in Grid middleware is protected and that the OMII software distributions can follow an evolutionary path in adopting the emerging Web Service and Grid standards.